aazaff/quantitativeFossils.R/README.md

 ##### taxonBetaContributions( )
 ````
 # Returns vector of each taxon’s contribution to beta diversity.
 Be warned that if you are using a hierarchichal partitioning scheme # that this function *always* calculate between-sample beta, with sample being defined by your matrix.
 You must pre-aggregate samples # in the community matrix before you can calculate the beta diversity of a higher level in the hierarchy.
+Written by S.M.
+Holland.

 # Parameter x is a community matrix of presence-absence data.